 Crowning of the King: Your ultimate coronation keepsake

 From the team behind BRITAIN, Crowning of the King, a glossy new 116-page souvenir of the coronation of King Charles III, chronicles the traditions and rituals woven into a thousand years of coronations.
 Colourful, in-depth features follow King Charles from his childhood years to his role as Prince of Wales, his family life, his interests, and the ceremony and pageantry of his upcoming coronation.

 Crowning of the King is the ultimate Coronation keepsake.
-Pre-order your copy today!
-Orders will be mailed from 5 April 2023.
+Buy your copy today!
 Get yours now here.

 Coronation Limited Edition China

 Looking for the perfect coronation keepsake, or gift?
 On The Chelsea Magazine Company gift shop we are offering a beautiful collection of limited edition handmade celebratory coronation Susan Rose China, including mugs, tankards, and even a coronation bauble with a crowned silhouette of King Charles III.